Stability of Synchronized Motion in Complex Networks: Chaotic Systems

 \section{Chaotic Systems}

-Since the system Eq. (\ref{nodeq}) is dissipative the solutions accumulates in a neighborhood of a bounded set $\Lambda \subset \Omega$.
-The set $\Lambda$ is called attractor.
+Since the system Eq. (\ref{nodeq}) is dissipative, the solutions accumulate in a neighborhood of a bounded set $\Lambda \subset \Omega$.
+The set $\Lambda$ is called an attractor.
 We focus on the situation where $\Lambda$ is a chaotic attractor.
 Now, the definition of a chaotic attractor is rather intricate -- there is even a general definition, the important properties for us are that solutions on the attractor are aperiodic, i.e., there is no $\tau \ge 0$ such that $\mathbi{x}(t) = \mathbi{x}(t + \tau)$, and the solutions exhibits sensitive dependence on initial conditions.
 Sensitive dependence on initial conditions means that nearby trajectories separate exponentially fast.

-If the system is chaotic no matter how close two solutions start, they move apart when they are close to the attractor.
+If the system is chaotic, no matter how close two solutions start, they move apart when they are close to the attractor.
 Hence, arbitrarily small modifications of initial conditions typically lead to quite different states for large times.
 This sensitive dependence on initial conditions is one of the main features of a chaotic system.
-Exponential divergency cannot go on for ever, since the attractor is bounded, it is possible to show that the trajectories will come close together in the future \cite{nonlin}.
+Exponential divergence cannot go on forever, since the attractor is bounded, it is possible to show that the trajectories will come close together in the future \cite{nonlin}.